CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

     2::522540374
     3::475571186

+At first it can be confusing that you can't see any field names but, these are documented in the <a href="https://github.com/sidooms/MovieTweetings" target="_blank">README</a> file as follows:

 In `users.dat` the first field is the `user_id` and the second one is `twitter_id`.

-Interestingly, the separator is not a comma but a double colon.
-This means that they decided to use a double colon as a separator.
+You can see that there is a surprising amount of colons in this data snippet.
+Because you already know that you are working with two data fields, this means that the creators of this data set decided to use a double-colon `::` as a field separator.
+Interesting choice!
+It is helpful to keep in mind that data fields can be divided by all sorts of different separators, and it's good to know which one is used in the data you are working with.

 ```bash